xarem/AliceBundle/README.md

 ## Database testing

-The bundle provides nice helpers, [inspired by Laravel](https://laravel.com/docs/5.6/database-testing#resetting-the-database-after-each-test), dedicated for database testing: `RefreshDatabaseTrait` and `ReloadDatabaseTrait`.
+The bundle provides nice helpers, [inspired by Laravel](https://laravel.com/docs/5.6/database-testing#resetting-the-database-after-each-test), dedicated for database testing: `RefreshDatabaseTrait`, `ReloadDatabaseTrait` and `RecreateDatabaseTrait`.
 These traits allow to easily reset the database in a known state before each PHPUnit test: it purges the database then loads the fixtures.